sarrthak/Kanban-board/README.md

-# Kanban Board: To track your own Projects #
+# Kanban Board: A webapp to track personal Projects #